Multipurpose Dry Batteries

-The entire certification process takes at least 4 to 5 weeks post submission of application.
-However, the testing timeline depends upon the product for which the ISI application is applied for.
+The entire certification process takes at least 4 to 5 weeks post submission of the application.
+However, the testing timeline depends upon the product for which the ISI application is applied.
 The testing timeline varies as per the product and its complexity.

 Our operations and liasioning team make sure to squeeze down the above-stated timeline of the certification process by taking regular follow-ups with the department and doing timely replies in case of any concern is raised by the department.
 Also, our team provides onsite assistance at the time of factory inspection and ensures every aspect is in compliance with the BIS ISI norms and regulations to avoid any query or re-inspection.